rossgrat/toolbox/README.md

 ### S3 Buckets
 - When creating an S3 bucket, a bucket policy, found under the permissions tab for the bucket, is necessary for defining how the objects in the bucket are accessed.
 Trying to access data in a bucket without this policy will result in errors, most often 403 "AccessDenied" errors

+## Heroku
+- When deploying apps to Heroky, it is nececessary to add the remote Git URL for the Heroku app, and push to the `master` branch of that URL for deployment

 # IDEs